 What schools can do

-Most schools try to build up friendly, respectful and welcoming interactions with parents before any serious conversations need to take place.
-Being at the school gate, getting to know parents and carers and having positive things to say about their child is vital.
+Many primary schools will build up friendly, respectful and welcoming interactions with parents before any serious conversations need to take place.

-However, there will always be some parents who find it difficult to engage because of their own mental health needs or negative attitudes towards school.
-Remember too that children will often reflect the attitudes and views of their parents.
+However, in any phase of education, there will always be some parents who find it difficult to engage because of their own mental health needs or negative attitudes towards school.
+Remember too that children and young people will often reflect the attitudes and views of their parents.

 Sometimes it will take patience and time and often the greatest effort is needed with parents who are the hardest to engage.